Native Animal Keeper Fauna Record Book

 How do I use it?

-Simple instructions on how to use the system are provided at the top of each screen.
-Once registered, you will no longer need to also maintain a paper fauna record book.
+Simple instructions on how to use the system are usually provided at the top of each screen.
+Further help is provided in the FAQ (Frequently Asked Questions) tab in e-book.
+Once registered, you will no longer need to maintain a paper fauna record book.

 The important things to know about the e-book are that you are in control of managing all the personal information, contact details and fauna holdings relevant to your licence.
 Only you and the Wildlife Licensing and Management Unit can view your personal information, contact details and fauna holdings.